 Her current foot did not allow for any flexibility when walking on slopes of any kind.

-George was able to get approval through the insurance for the best possible device for Mickhaila.
-Watch the video to see how Mickhaila demonstrates her new prosthesis with an articulating ankle.
+George was able to get approval through the insurance for the best possible device for Mikhaila.
+Watch the video to see how she demonstrates her new prosthesis with an articulating ankle.

-Mickhaila has been a patient of George Villarruel at Collier O and P for the last 4 years.
-If you would like to see more of our patient success stories, visit our patient outcomes page.
+Mikhaila has been a patient of George Villarruel at Collier O and P. If you would like to see more of our patient success stories, visit our patient outcomes page.